CT Scan (Computed Tomography)

 Nicklaus Children’s hospital’s CT scanner uses a low dose of radiation.

 Women who are pregnant and any accompanying children are not permitted to be in the room during the scan.
+If you are pregnant, please bring another adult who can stay with your child during the scan and/or another adult who can wait in the waiting room with the other children.

 - CT scans are not painful.
 The bed moves slowly through the tunnel and the camera remains around your child, never touching.
 A lot of children think the camera looks like a spaceship or doughnut!